Sierra2001/sierra-campbell-capstone/README.md

 GOING TO SHOW VISUALLY

-- Going to use Figma to design it

 Home Page

-- 1 page - find a gym (using api)
-- 2 page - find a workout
+buttons to find a gym (using api) and find a workout

+Find Workout page:

-  - Strength
+- Strength -- Workout Section -- Workout Detail Page
-  - Cardio
+- Cardio -- Workout Section -- Workout Detail Page
-  - Flexibility
+- Flexibility -- Workout Section -- Workout Detail Page

 ### Mockups

-I made sketches on my iPad
+Please see the zip file.
+Created on Canva, a rough mockup on the pages of my website.

 ### Data